The new Data Protection Law introduces important amendments to the regulation of the data subjects’ consent as legal basis.

 Presumption of consent not freely given

 It is presumed that consent to process data has not been freely given when the data controller obtains it for the execution of a contract or the provision of a service for which the authorized data processing is not necessary.
-The Bill states that this presumption will not apply when the person offering goods, services or benefits requires the consent to process data as the only consideration.
+The new Law states that this presumption will not apply when the person offering goods, services or benefits requires the consent to process data as the only consideration.

 Evidence of informed consent